 The Aranet4 Home is the best CO2 monitor available.
 Its lab-grade NDIR sensor, maintenance-free battery operation, and always-on e-ink display make it the ideal tool for classrooms, offices, meeting rooms, and bedrooms where ventilation quality matters.
 The lack of PM2.5 or VOC sensors limits it as a comprehensive air quality solution, but for its core purpose — telling you when a room needs fresh air — nothing else comes close.

-If you want one device that does everything, get the Awair Element.
-If you want the most accurate CO2 monitor money can buy, get the Aranet4.
+If you want one device that covers PM2.5, VOCs, and radon alongside CO2, get the Airthings View Plus.
+If you want the most accurate CO2 monitor money can buy, the Aranet4 is it.

 Continue Reading